 The success of the energy transition cannot be dependent on whether companies that are prepared to accept uneconomical projects can be found.
 Switzerland must improve the political framework conditions for large-scale plants.
 The current revisions of the Energy and Electricity Supply Acts is an opportunity to do so.
 The bill will come before Swiss Parliament this summer.
 Along with a major part of the industry, Axpo and IWB have contributed to the discussion with proposals on how this could be achieved: For example with a floating market premium based on international standards.

-Switzerland produces significantly less electricity in winter than it consumes.
-Therefore, there is a lack of electricity in winter.
-And this fact is likely to intensify significantly in the coming years when large-scale power plants are taken off the grid in Switzerland and abroad.
+In winter, Switzerland produces significantly less power than it consumes.
+This lacking power in winter has to be imported.
+The situation will intensify in the upcoming years when nuclear and coal-fired power plants are taken off grid in Switzerland and abroad.

-It is important to find solutions to the problem of winter electricity.
-The large-scale alpine solar power plant in the Glarus Alps makes a contribution here: it supplies 50 percent of its production in winter.
+This makes it important to find solutions to produce additional power in the winter from renewable sources.
+The large-scale, alpine power plant in the Glarus Alps will make a contribution: It will generate 50 per cent of its production during the winter.

-During the winter months, the PV systems in Central Switzerland often lie under a blanket of fog - at high altitudes there is much less fog and thus more solar radiation.
-In addition, PV systems like to be cold.
-The efficiency of solar modules is higher at low temperatures.
-And finally, the sunlight is reflected by the snow cover, which leads to a higher solar power yield.
-In addition, the angle of inclination of the dam is ideal for solar power production in winter.
+Solar plants in the Midlands are often under the fog line during the winter months – there is much less fog and more sun at high altitudes.
+In addition, PV plants like the cold.
+The efficiency of solar modules is higher at low temperatures than when it is hot.
+And sunlight is reflected by the snow cover and results in higher solar power production.
+This is called the Albedo effect.
+Furthermore, the angle of the dam is optimal for solar power production in winter.